-University of Reading – our work within the Thames (and specifically the Loddon sub-catchment) ties in closely with other collaborative research projects.
-These include catchment-based natural flood risk management, the impact of extreme rainfall events on the mobility of potentially toxic elements on floodplains and understanding the societal perception of flood risk (https://loddonobservatory.org/).
+University of Reading – our work within the Thames (and specifically the Loddon sub-catchment) tied in closely with other collaborative research projects.
+These included catchment-based natural flood risk management, the impact of extreme rainfall events on the mobility of potentially toxic elements on floodplains and understanding the societal perception of flood risk (https://loddonobservatory.org/).

 The Environment Agency (EA), our primary stakeholder, is a public body responsible for protecting and improving the environment in the UK.
 Alongside other responsibilities, a key priority of the EA is to manage the risk of flooding from main rivers, estuaries and the sea.